İbn-i Arabi (fictional character)

-İbn-i Arabi, sometimes simply called Arabi, is a character in the Turkish TV series, Diriliş: Ertuğrul where he is portrayed by Ozman Sirgood. İbn-i Arabi is based on the historical Sufi mystic Ibn Arabi and is considered the most influential character in the series.
+İbn-i Arabi, sometimes simply called Arabi, is a character in the Turkish TV series, Diriliş: Ertuğrul where he is portrayed by Ozman Sirgood and voiced by Levent Dönmez. İbn-i Arabi is based on the historical Sufi mystic Ibn Arabi and is considered the most influential character in the series.

 Personality

 İbn-i Arabi is shown to be a wise old man, who comforts everyone with his soothing words.
 He is not only wise but is also patient and kind to everyone.
 The TRT 1 website states about his character; "Andalusian Sufi mystic Ibn Arabi is wise who possesses a spiritual appearance and presence.
 He is a true friend of God and guides Ertugrul through his religious knowledge."

 Storyline

 Season 1

 Arabi is first shown healing a gazelle that was actually injured by Ertuğrul when he was hunting. İbn-i Arabi stays in Aleppo with his dervishes and goes out sometimes too.
 Meanwhile, Cardinal Thomas, of the Templars, seeks a chest that is kept by the Sufi Sheikh and tasks Claudius to find it.
 Arabi gives the chest to Ertuğrul and his wife Halime who hide it while Claudius disguises himself as a dervish in order to kill Arabi and seize the chest.
 Thomas is going against the will of the Üstad-i Azam Petruccio Manzini who doesn't want Arabi killed yet.
 Manzini also has his own brother locked up and later killed as he converted to Islam because of Arabi.
 Claudius nearly kills İbn-i Arabi but he is saved upon the arrival of Ertuğrul and his alps.
 Claudius escapes but he later actually converts to Islam and becomes one of İbn-i Arabi's dervishes.
 Later on, Arabi tells Claudius, who is now named Ömer, to work as Ertuğrul's spy in Templar Castle. Ömer becomes influential in Ertuğrul and his father Süleyman Şah's conquest of Templar Castle and killing of Manzini, although Ömer is martyred when his spying is revealed prior to the conquest.
 After Thomas is sent back to the Pope, the castle is razed and Süleyman Şah dies, the Kayı move to Erzurum.